What Is a Logistics Manager? Exploring This Under-the-Radar Supply Chain Role

 - Shipping manager

+While the details of the day-to-day work in these roles will vary, they all involve overseeing the transport, storage and procurement of goods in a supply chain.
 Logistics managers must plan how to get the products they need to ship and then forecast the best and most efficient way to transport those goods.
-Another role of managing the supply chain is warehousing and storing the products they manage.
+Another role of managing the supply chain involves oversight of the warehousing and storage of goods.

-If this sounds like a significant amount of responsibility, it’s because it is!
+If this sounds like a significant amount of responsibility, that’s because it is!
 Which is why it comes with significant earning potential as well.
-The median annual salary for logistics managers in 2014 was $85,400, according to the DOL.1 That’s more than twice the national average for all occupations.
+The May 2021 median annual salary for transportation, storage and distribution managers was $98,230, according to the U.S. Department of Labor.1 That’s more than twice the $41,950 national median annual wage for all occupations in 2020.1

 What does a logistics manager do?

-While the duties of a logistics manager might seem fairly straightforward, their work consists of much more than just making sure a product gets on a truck and out for delivery.
-So what exactly do they do on a daily basis?
+While the big picture summary of what a logistics manager is responsible for might seem straightforward, their work consists of much more than just making sure a product gets on a truck and out for delivery.

-Logistics managers are often tasked with resolving transportation problems that occur regularly, such as weather delays, geopolitical situations, theft and damage, according to Philip DiPatrizio, marketing manager at LILLY + Associates.
+Logistics managers are often tasked with resolving transportation and storage problems that regularly occur, such as weather delays, geopolitical situations, theft and damage, according to Philip DiPatrizio of LILLY + Associates International.

-The bulk of daily duties for logistics managers include the following:
+The daily duties for logistics managers typically include the following: